I share a conference that I am co-organising on social ecology and

 17.00 – 18.00 Political Practice and Activism: Session 2

-• Heval Tekoşîn - Exploring Certainty in Revolutionary Politics
+• Heval Tekoşîn - Exploring Certainty in Revolutionary

 • Thomas Murray - Crack Capitalism or Communalism?